QPod/lab-data/docker_kafka_confluent/README.md

 # Confluent Kafka in KRaft mode

-In the KRaft mode, zookeeper is not need.
+In the [KRaft](https://developer.confluent.io/learn/kraft/) mode, zookeeper is no longer need.

-To start a standalone mode KRaft kafka, use the `docker-compose.yml` file in the `broker-standalone-confluent` folder.
+To start a standalone mode KRaft kafka, refert to the `docker-compose.yml` file in the `example/kafka-standalone-confluent` folder.